 I will award small prizes (maybe in Spring 2007 when I think of something good) for each of the following three/six categories:

 1. Finding the paper on MathSciNet with the most references.

 I never really officially the contest, though due to lack of contributions it seems to be effectively ended, with the results being listed above (the papers/books/reviews being likely close to correct, and the number references dating from sometime near the end of 2006).
-I have so far not made good on my claims of awarding prizes, as 1) no good prizes came to mind so far, and 2) no one seems to care.
-If you have any ideas of one or the other, please email me.
+In any case, this contest seems to have been made mostly obsolete by some of the newer MathSciNet tools.
+I also never made good on my claims of awarding prizes, as 1) no good prizes came to mind so far, and 2) no one seems to care.
+Sorry.
+You can give me a D on Angie's List.